What it does

 UX highlights

-- Contextual Actions: Long-pressing or tapping the three-dot menu on a book reveals contextual actions like 'Add to a list' or 'Mark as finished' (04:07), providing quick access to management features.
+- Contextual Actions: Tapping the three-dot menu on any book reveals a clear set of actions like saving, adding to a list, or marking as finished (00:32), making library management straightforward.

 Monetization & growth